-In this article we will discuss ways in which you may cause significant bodily harm or pain to an assailant.
+In this article, we will discuss ways in which you may cause significant bodily harm or pain to an assailant.
 These methods will be quite graphic.
-They are not intended to discuss the ways in which you should behave toward an attacker.
+They are not intended to discuss how you should behave toward an attacker.
 They are intended to explore ways in which you may need to act to save your life or that of another.
 These actions should not be considered “normal”, but rather as skills or strategies to be employed only when you fear they represent your only viable option.

 The methods described below can all lead to severe injuries that are likely to require medical attention.
-In some cases these injuries may result in death, a permanent disability, or life-long chronic pain.
+These injuries might result in death, a permanent disability, or life-long chronic pain.
 This level of injury is warranted only in the most extreme circumstances.
-Law enforcement officials will be required to arrest you, and in many cases prosecute you, if they feel you acted in an unjustifiable manner.
+Law enforcement officials will be required to arrest you and prosecute you if they feel you acted unjustifiably.
 It is the duty and responsibility of your local prosecutor to seek criminal charges if you cause unnecessary harm to another.
 Your victim (yes, they will be the victim if you harm them without justifiable cause) or the victim’s family is quite likely to seek civil damages and compensation for medical costs and reasonable pain and suffering.

 Breaking an Arm